IrisSokolova/BIMarathon2021/README.md

   * select the optimal number of clusters by fitting the model with a range of values for 𝐾. If the line chart resembles an arm, then the “elbow” (the point of inflection on the curve) is a good indication that the underlying model fits best at that point.
   * Inertia_ - the sum of square distances from each point to its assigned center How to eliminate highly correlated features?
-  * Highly correlated features indicate linear relationship.
-I used Pearson Correlation Matrix to which of them highly correlated and exclude them.
+  * Highly correlated features indicate linear relationships.
+I used Pearson Correlation Matrix to which of them were highly correlated and excluded them.
 ### How to cluster data?
-What are the main metrict to cluster Districts or Products into a different groups?
+What are the main metrics to cluster Districts or Products into different groups?
 #### District description (metrics):

-  * recency - last contact with platform
+  * recency - last contact with the platform
-  * frequency - how often district communicate with platform
+  * frequency - how often district communicate with the platform
   * num_products_used - how many products district used
   * total_pages_per_student - total number of pages per student
   * num_providers - Whose products district used
   * function_covered - Total unique function covered
-  * usage_day - How many days district had been with platform
+  * usage_day - How many days district had been with the platform
   * clicks_per_day - How many loads per day
 #### Result of Districts clustering
 ![District clusters](https://github.com/IrisSokolova/BIMarathon2021/blob/main/newfolder/district_clusters.png)